stufield/wranglr/README.md

 ## Overview

-The `wranglr` package contains the general functions necessary to manipulate internal `R` representations of `*.adat` files and wrangle those data into convenient form for analysis.
+The `wranglr` package contains the general functions necessary to manipulate and wrangle internal `R` representations of proteomic data into convenient forms for analysis.

 ------------------------------------------------------------------------